-Thirty-six years ago today, on Sept.
-1, 1979, Leon Russell and Willie Nelson both had one very good reason to celebrate.
-Their remake of the Elvis Presley classic, “Heartbreak Hotel,” soared to No. 1 on the country chart.
+Forty-two years ago today, on Sept.
+1, 1979, Leon Russell and Willie Nelson both had one very good reason to celebrate: Their remake of the Elvis Presley classic "Heartbreak Hotel" soared to No. 1 on the country charts.